Electrical Work Safety

 Employees must be protected from BOTH hazards related to live electrical work:

 - Arc Flash/Blast

-Which is not to minimize the risk of electrical shock; just half an Amp (500 mA) will stop a person's heart!
+However, this does not minimize the risk of electrical shock; just half of an Amp (or 500 milliAmp) is enough to stop a person's heart!

 Electrical work involving exposure to energized electrical conductors or circuit parts must be avoided to the maximum extent possible.
 This includes any work where equipment or electrical systems are not in an "electrically safe work condition".
-In other words, electrical work should be conducted in accordance with the Lockout Tagout (Hazardous Energy Control) Program, except under limited exceptions.
+In other words, electrical work should be conducted in accordance with the Lockout Tagout Program 2021 (PDF), except under limited exceptions.
 If electrical work must be conducted on or near energized electrical conductors or circuit parts, an Energized Electrical Work Permit justifying why the work cannot be completed in an electrically safe work condition, and listing required safety measures, must be issued before the work may proceed.